 You might think at first that we couldn’t possibly know anything about the eyes of an extinct form of life since soft tissue decays quickly and is not commonly preserved in invertebrate fossils.
 But the lenses of trilobite eyes were made of calcite – a hard, transparent crystal that does not easily decay.
 Being made of calcite, the compound lenses of the trilobite eye were hard and inflexible, and therefore could not change focus the way our eyes do.
 But the trilobite had other ways of producing sharp images, including uniquely shaped lenses.

-Most varieties of trilobite had holochroal eyes.
+Most varieties of trilobites had holochroal eyes.
 These were compound eyes consisting of thousands of individual lenses (up to 15,000 in some cases) arranged in a hexagonal, “honeycomb” pattern with no space in between.
 But all these lenses were covered by a single continuous cornea.
-The lenses were set on a kidney shaped surface, with each lens forming the end of an ommatidium.
+The lenses were set on a kidney-shaped surface, with each lens forming the end of an ommatidium.

 Interestingly, scientists in the 1600s discovered how to make biconvex lenses that minimize spherical aberration.
 There are two solutions.
 Christiaan Huygens discovered one, and Rene Descartes discovered the other.
 Of course, the Lord knew about these solutions, and implemented them in Phacopina trilobite eyes nearly 6000 years earlier.
 The Huygens lens is found in the trilobite Crozonaspis, and the Descartes lens is found in the trilobite Dalmanitina.